May Day (James Bond)

 May Day is a character in the James Bond film A View to a Kill, played by actress Grace Jones.
 Jones received a Best Supporting Actress nomination at the 1985 Saturn Awards for her performance.

 In the film

-May Day (Grace Jones) works as a bodyguard for Max Zorin (Christopher Walken), and is also his lover.
-She kills Achille Aubergine (Jean Rougerie) and escapes from James Bond (Roger Moore) by jumping from the Eiffel Tower as well as Sir Godfrey Tibbett (Patrick Macnee) and Chuck Lee (David Yip).
-She has sexual intercourse with Bond during the film, dominating him by being on top.
+May Day (Grace Jones) works as both enforcer and lover for Max Zorin (Christopher Walken).
+During the film she kills Achille Aubergine (Jean Rougerie), Sir Godfrey Tibbett (Patrick Macnee), Chuck Lee (David Yip) and an unnamed Taiwanese business tycoon on Zorin's skyship.
+She escapes James Bond (Roger Moore) by jumping from the Eiffel Tower with a parachute.
+She has sex with Bond during the film, dominating him by being on top.

-When she fights Bond at the end of the film, however, May Day realizes Zorin has left her to die in his mine, and says, "And I thought that creep loved me!"
-She then helps Bond move a bomb clear of the mine with a handcar.
+When she fights Bond at the end of the film, however, May Day realizes Zorin has left her to die in his mine saying "...and I thought that creep loved me!"
+She then choose to side with and helps Bond move a bomb clear of the mine with a handcar.
 She willingly drives it out of the mine and, while Bond desperately runs after her and urges her to jump to safety, it detonates, killing her.